What's World Thinking Day?

 Girl Guides and Girl Scouts have been marking this special day since 1926.

 World Thinking Day is a celebration of 10 million girls worldwide that has taken place on every 22 February since 1926.
-It remains a day for all Guides and Girl Scouts to think of each other and celebrate their sisters all around the world.
+It remains a day for all Girl Guides and Girl Scouts to think of each other and celebrate their sisters all around the world.

 In 1926, delegates from Guide and Girl Scout organisations across the world met in the USA for the 4th world conference.
-They decided to create a day for Guides and Girl Scouts to celebrate being part of an international movement.
-Delegates chose to hold the first celebration on the joint birthday of Lord Baden-Powell, founder of the scout and guide movement, and his wife Olave, who served as World Chief Guide.
-And so, 'thinking day' was born.
+They decided to create a day for Girl Guides and Girl Scouts to think about others around the world and celebrate being part of an international movement.

-How we celebrate today
+How do we celebrate today?

 Support our global movement